-- Tracker mortgages are explicitly linked to the Bank of England base rate.
-So a tracker mortgage might have an interest rate of 2%, plus the BoE base rate of 0.5%, for a total of 2.5%.
-If the base rate goes up by another 0.5% your mortgage’s interest rate would then be 3%, and your monthly repayments would increase accordingly.
+- Tracker mortgages are explicitly linked to the Bank of England (BoE) base rate.
+A tracker mortgage might have an interest rate of 2%, plus the BoE base rate of 0.75%, for a total of 2.75%.
+If the base rate goes up by another 0.5% your mortgage’s interest rate would then be 3.25%, and your monthly repayments would increase accordingly.

-- Capped mortgages can be any of the above, but they have an upper cap on your monthly repayments, providing security in a similar way to fixed-rate mortgages.
-One intriguing aspect of capped mortgages is that if interest rates go down, your monthly repayments can go down too.
+- Capped mortgages are variable mortgages with an upper cap to your monthly repayments, providing an element of security in a similar way to fixed-rate mortgages.
+However, unlike fixed-rate mortgages, if interest rates go down so do your monthly repayments.
+This type of mortgage is pretty rare.

-The main advantage of fixed-rate mortgages is that you can be sure that your monthly repayments will stay the same until the end of the fixed-rate period.
-If the Bank of England base rate goes up, your interest rate stays the same, potentially ‘saving’ you thousands of pounds.
+The main advantage of fixed-rate mortgages is that you can be sure your monthly repayments will stay the same for the duration of the offer, be it two, three, five or 10 years.
+Even if the Bank of England base rate goes up, your interest rate will stay the same, potentially “saving” you thousands of pounds.

-It’s also important to note that most fixed-rate mortgages will penalise you for overpaying too much, or if you remortgage or switch mortgages before the fixed rate period ends.
-Make sure you fully educate yourself, and think about how your financial and personal situations could be different a few years from now, before opting for a fixed-rate mortgage.
+It’s also important to note that most fixed-rate mortgages will penalise you for overpaying too much, or charge you hefty exit fees if you remortgage or switch mortgages before the fixed-rate period ends.
+Make sure you fully educate yourself, and try to think long-term when making your decision: will your personal and financial situations be the same a couple of years from now?

-Exactly what you’d expect: you’re automatically moved to the lender’s standard variable rate, which will likely be a lot higher than your fixed rate.
+You’re automatically moved to the lender’s SVR, which will likely be a lot higher than your fixed rate (currently around 5%).
 Your monthly repayments will increase accordingly.

 Can you pay off your fixed-rate mortgage early?

-You can, but be sure to check the details of your mortgage: most lenders will charge an early repayment fee.
-Likewise, if you switch to another lender, you will probably be levied with an early repayment charge – which could be thousands of pounds.
-Some fixed-rate mortgages let you overpay a certain amount per year (up to 10%, for example) without being hit by early repayment fees
+You can, but be sure to check the details of your mortgage: most lenders will levy an early repayment charge (ERC).
+Likewise, if you switch to another lender, you will probably be hit with an ERC – which could be thousands of pounds.
+Some fixed-rate mortgages let you overpay a certain amount per year (usually up to 10%) without charging an ERC.